top of page

 Thank you for visiting my page.
 I appreciate finding a therapist can be daunting and the desire to know if I am someone trustworthy is important.
 Fundamentally, I believe it's hard to know that without speaking; however, as a start, below is a little about me.

 As an ex travel and marketing professional, I lived for and loved my work, yet realised it was no longer working for me, and the volunteering I was doing with Samaritans was extensively more meaningful to me.
 As I approached midlife and the crossroads this brought me to, I decided to make the change to becoming a counsellor.
 Whilst I personally appreciate the challenge of stressful careers, family and life at any age, my mode of working means I won't assume to know you or your life story even if our backgrounds are similar.
 I work Humanistically which means focusing on the here-and-now experiencing, whilst taking a relational approach.
 I believe that therapy is successful due to the relationship and connection between you and me, as for many it is relationships that have hurt you or are hurting you, so it makes sense to me that it will be a relationship that helps to heal.
-Since completing my PGDip in Humanistic Counselling and Psychotherapy and counselling role at Release a charity for women, I now work as a BACP registered therapist.
+Since completing my PGDip in Humanistic Counselling and Psychotherapy I work as a therapist in private practice and as part of a team of therapists at a Trauma-Informed Charity in West Sussex, supporting adult survivors of sexual abuse.

 Get in Touch